shell

 Options

-• --tool <TOOL> / -t <TOOL> - bind a tool into the container - this must use one of the following forms:
+--tool <TOOL>/-t <TOOL>- bind a tool into the container - this must use one of the following forms:- <VENDOR>:<NAME>=<VERSION>- full syntax that explicitly identifies the vendor, tool name, and version;

-• <VENDOR>:<NAME> - identifies vendor and tool name, implicitly selecting the default version;
+- <VENDOR>:<NAME>- identifies vendor and tool name, implicitly selecting the default version;

-• <NAME>=<VERSION> - identifies tool name and version where there is no vendor specified for the tool;
+- <NAME>=<VERSION>- identifies tool name and version where there is no vendor specified for the tool;

-• <NAME> - identifies only the tool name, where there is no vendor and the default version is implicitly selected.
+- <NAME>- identifies only the tool name, where there is no vendor and the default version is implicitly selected.

-• --no-tools - disable automatic binding of all known tools into the container.
+--no-tools- disable automatic binding of all known tools into the container.

 Note

-If neither --tool or --no-tools options are provided, then Blockwork will automatically bind the default version of all known tools into the container.
 If a single --tool is specified, then automatic tool binds will be disabled.